aliyun/terraform-provider-alicloud/website/docs/r/cs_swarm.html.markdown

 # alicloud\_cs\_swarm

+-> **DEPRECATED:** This resource manages swarm cluster, which is being deprecated and will be replaced by Kubernetes cluster.

 This resource will help you to manager a Swarm Cluster.

 -> **NOTE:** Swarm cluster only supports VPC network and you can specify a VPC network by filed `vswitch_id`.